CHECK OUT OUR KITTENS ON YOUTUBE CLICK HERE

 ***FOR THE SAFETY OF OUR KITTENS PLEASE NO CHILDREN UNDER 10 yrs OLD VISITING THE BABIES.
 The kittens are still very tiny and fragile at this age***

 Through my experience I found there are many people who think it may be fun and cute to breed.
 It is far from both.
 Breeding any animal is a HUGE responsibility and financially exhausting.
-When you are dealing with an exotic breed this becomes even more of a responsibility as there are tests and special care these cats need.
+When you are dealing with an exotic breed this becomes even more of a responsibility as there are tests and special care that these cats need.
+Sadly many breeders have a litter of sphynx and go on to lose every one of the kittens They do not realize the work involved and the 24/7 care that they need.
 We have worked 8 yrs on our lines… hoping to lessen the chances of HCM and many other unfortunate diseases cats are prone to.
 To just hand a cat over to someone to use for breeding and risk the chance of ruining the lines we worked so hard on is just a chance we are not willing to take.
 We do work closely with select breeders with the same ethics but have made the choice not to sell any cat/kitten with breeding rights outside of that.
-Unfortunately after bad experiences trying to help others start a breeding program and sharing our lines only for them to turn around and not have the breeds health as first priority, not having the funds to care for their kittens, not having proper set up in their home to have a breeding program in the first place, and lastly finding out one of our poor babies was passed around to 3 different catteries (which is a breach of our contract) and was caged for 2.5 yrs and when he became sick (with a treatable aliment) no one even knew and he died never knowing what it was like to be a happy kitty in a loving home:-( The welfare of every kitten/cat that leaves this cattery is our first and foremost priority.
+Unfortunately after bad experiences trying to help others start a breeding program and sharing our lines only for them to turn around and not have the breeds health as first priority, not having the funds to care for their kittens, not having proper set up in their home to have a breeding program in the first place, and lastly finding out one of our poor babies Nocoatkitty Alejandro of Beeblebrox Sphynx was passed around to 3 different catteries to use as a stud for over 15 females by a person we thought was a responsible breeder.
+Nocoatkitty Alejandro of Beeblebrox Sphynx was caged by a neighbor of theirs for 2.5 yrs and when Nocoatkitty Alejandro of Beeblebrox Sphynx became sick no one even knew until it was too late and he died never knowing what it was like to be a happy kitty in a loving home which he very much deserved This said breeder claims when Nocoatkitty Alejandro of Beeblebrox Sphynx was finally taken to the vet he was showing advanced signs of pneumonia and that he was put down humanely.
+This breeder claimed he had genetic FIP.
+First of all, there is no such proof of any genetic FIP in any cat to begin with and this breeder to this day has never showed 1 vet record or necropsy result after the death of Nocoatkitty Alejandro of Beeblebrox Sphynx after asked numerous times. ”FAST FORWARD” a year and now this breeder changed her mind and now claiming on their website maybe he had HCM because a few of their kittens popped up with it and who better to blame then the kitty that died with no necropsy or proof of death.
+Now they claim Nocoatkitty Alejandro of Beeblebrox Sphynx must have died of HCM (Link to negative HCM scan done on him at 1.7 yrs old CLICK HERE this was a few months prior to his death) .
+We will never know the truth and unfortunately this breeder cannot make up their mind how this poor guy died.
+Nocoatkitty Alejandro of Beeblebrox Sphynx most likely died from neglect of an untreated URI that turned into pneumonia while living his life in a cage.
+We will never forget that wonderful soul and hopefully the love he had while with us as a baby he will never forget.
+After this situation I lost a lot of trust in who I thought was a responsible breeder.
+The welfare of every kitten/cat that leaves this cattery is our first and foremost priority.

-***Portions from EVERY kitten sale is donated to animals welfare organizations***
+***Portions from EVERY kitten sale are donated to animals welfare organizations***